 The results of the survey showed that the non-profit sector in Estonia is sustainable, but still needs continued support to ensure balanced development of NGOs and civil society.
 Attention should be paid to ensuring lifelong learning in civic education and supporting activities that promote local democracy.

 According to the survey, the share of NGOs earning income has increased from 49% to 57% compared to 2013.
 The decline in the share of NGOs with paid labor has stopped, but the share of associations involving volunteers has decreased.
 Similarly to most European countries, the membership of NGOs in Estonia has also decreased.

-Amongst society-based activities, NGOs have the most experience in promoting local life (66%), in the field of media (42%), and in protecting the interests of target groups and members (38%).
+Among social activities, NGOs have the most experience in promoting local life (66%), media (42%), and protecting the interests of target groups and members (38%).
 The evaluation mapped the greatest development needs of civil society and taking into account the goals and the current situation of the analyzed areas of KODAR, made suggestions to improve the situation.
 The following development needs and recommendations are fully outlined in the final impact evaluation report:

 - Ambiguity of the roles of parties influencing the development of civil society and lack of cooperation

 - Decreasing human resources of NGOs and lack of cooperation

 - Civil education and local democracy